MyPureCloud/client-app-sdk/README.md

   * Note: pre-push hooks will ensure your code lints, builds, and passes the test suite
 1. Open a PR to `https://github.com/MyPureCloud/client-app-sdk`

+## Publishing:

+### Examples
+Examples live on the `gh-pages` branch of the repo.

+To update these, simply
+1. Update the examples
+1. Commit the examples via direct push or PR
+1. `npm run publish-examples` to add `examples/**/*` to gh-pages
+1. Optional: Kick a new build to update and tag the master branch

+[Note 1:] The script requires you to have push access to origin/gh-pages.
+If this is not the case, you can submit a PR to the `gh-pages` branch.

+[Note 2:] The script is set to *ADD* the examples vs replacing everything on the gh-pages branch.
+This is because there are examples in `gh-pages` that are not in the examples directory.
+If you have need to remove items in `gh-pages` you will need to do so manually.

 ## Credit
 Example Icons from http://www.flaticon.com/packs/color-communication designed by FreePik